MIG Weld Equipment &

 For each boiler tube to head weld, two robot pulsed MIG weld layers were required to fill the grooves and produce the fillet around the header.
 The pulsed MIG welds had to pass 100 X-Ray as per the ASME requirements.
 As the robot could not go 360 degrees around the tubes each of the two weld layers was made with four passes so four weld start - stops was required for one layer, with a total of 8 start - stops for the completed 2 weld layers, by the way no grinding or human involvement was allowed for the weld layers.

-THE PULSED TECHNOLOGY WAS ONLY 10 YEARS OLD.
-THE ELECTRONICS WERE STONE AGE AND NOT UP TO THE TASK SO I USED PROCESS EXPERTISE TO ACHIEVE THE ASME PIPE WELD QUALITY:
+THE PULSED MIG TECHNOLOGY WAS 10 YEARS OLD.
+THE ELECTRONICS IN THE PULSED EQUIP WERE POOR AND AND NOT UP TO THE TASK.
+SO I USED MY PROCESS CONTROL EXPERTISE TO ACHIEVE THE ASME PIPE WELD QUALITY:

 Can you remember how poor computers were in the early 1990s? well I want you to try and imagine how bad the global electronic pulsed MIG equipment was at that time.
 I had a sophisticated robot attached to to an inconsistent - erratic pulsed power source and had to provide optimum weld quality with vertical up, tube to header welds on two very different part thicknesses.
 In those small circular welds we had 8 weld starts and 8 weld stops that required perfect weld tie-ins to get past the X-Rays.